America must face its energy challenges now and to do so, we must fully understand why America needs a comprehensive energy policy.

 - Making the production of biofuels cost-competitive with gasoline, but end the costly ethanol mandate;

-- Building more nuclear power plants to produce usable electricity (New Jersey gets 55 percent of its power supply from nuclear);
+- Building more nuclear power plants and small modular reactors to produce usable electricity (New Jersey gets 52 percent of its power supply from nuclear);

 - Constructing more oil refineries.
 Consider using closed military bases for this purpose;

-- Using innovation at the National Science Foundation and Department of Energy to help lead the way on comprehensive, clean, and renewable energy.
+- Encouraging innovation at the National Science Foundation and Department of Energy, as well as in the private sector, to help lead the way on comprehensive, clean, and renewable energy.

 Over the years, I have been the champion of fusion energy research, much of which is conducted in New Jersey at Princeton Plasma Physics Lab. (http://www.pppl.gov/) Fusion energy has the potential to become an unlimited, safe, environmentally friendly and affordable energy source.